Learn the risks associated with raising money and how to minimize them.

 Everyone wants something for nothing.
 We want bank loans that require nothing down.
-People expect to lose weight by popping a pill without having to worry about exercising and eating right.
+People expect to lose weight by popping a pill without worrying about exercising and eating right.
 Sponsors want to raise money while putting little to no effort into it.

 Yet, is risk-free fundraising possible?

-Companies spend a lot of time and money telling us how their programs are easy, come with no obligation and are guaranteed to work.
-The school fundraising company that does the best job conveying this message usually gets the business.
+Companies spend a lot of time and money telling us how their programs are accessible, come with no obligation, and are guaranteed to work.
+The school fundraising company that best conveys this message usually gets the business.

 However, most experienced sponsors already understand that things don't always work out as initially planned.
 So if it sounds too good to be true, it most likely is.

 The goal of every company should be to provide schools with programs that are as easy to run and effective as possible.
 In other words, companies want to fulfill the initial positive perception and expectations of what sponsors had initially hoped for.
 However, the school and the company must communicate their expectations before entering a business relationship.
 You are being misled if all you hear is that there are no obligations.